f20260173-crypto/Induction-task-/README.md

 I connected each component to the Arduino and used the appropriate pins for the sensors, LCD, button, LED, and buzzer.

-The LCD is used to display the current state of the ship.
-The sensors provide the information required to determine whether the ship is in normal conditions, a storm, or near Charybdis.
+The LCD is used to display the current state of the ship.that is if the ship is sailing in open sea or wrecked or in a storm,anchored ,near Charybdis

-A push button is used to control the anchor.
+A push button is used to control the anchor of the ship

-### Tinkercad Wiring

-A screenshot of the completed Tinkercad circuit is included in the repository.

 ---